-Our occupational health experts are experts in issues regarding the workload of someone’s job and the workload capacity of the employee.
-Based on their expertise, they provide objective answers to questions such as: how demanding is a person’s job?
-What can they handle, what are the limitations?
-Can tasks and functions be adjusted if the employee’s capacity is (temporarily) reduced?
-What are the contractual or benefit-related consequences?
+Our employment experts are experts in the field of employability issues from the angle of: how does the burden of someone’s job relate to the employee’s load capacity.
+Based on their specialism, they provide objective clarification of questions such as: what are the possibilities for employability and which restrictions must be taken into account?
+Can tasks and functions be adjusted in case of (temporarily) reduced capacity?
+What are the contractual or benefit consequences?

-In the event of uncertainty whether the employee cannot (yet) or partially return to their own or adjusted position at the employer, the employer is required to follow a 2-track policy in accordance with the Gatekeeper Improvement Act.
-This means:
+In case of uncertainty whether the employee can (still) not or only partially return to the employer in his own work or adapted work, the employer is obliged to follow a 2-track policy according to the Gatekeeper Improvement Act (WVP).
+This means

-- Track 1: Return to own/adjusted/different work at own employer.
+- Return to own/adapted/other work with own employer, first track.

-- Track 2: and/or the advice to start a job search for work at another employer.
+- and/or advice to start looking for work with another employer, second track.

-No later than at 1 year of absenteeism, all reintegration possibilities must be objectively examined.
+At the latest at 1 year of absence, all reintegration possibilities must be objectively examined.

-An employment opportunities assessment is an assessment of the opportunities of the employee in their own work or adjusted work, with the purpose of facilitating the success of reintegration track 1.
-This assessment can provide a solution when reintegration of the employee in their own work or adjusted work stagnates or when it is unclear what opportunities the employee still has in their own work.
+A job opportunity assessment is an investigation of the possibilities that an employee still has in his own work or in adapted work with the aim of ensuring that the first stage reintegration process proceeds smoothly.
+This investigation can offer a solution when the reintegration into the employee’s own work or adapted work at the employer is stagnating or when it is unclear which possibilities the employee still has in his own work.

-There are 2 types of workplace assessment: a basic workplace assessment and an extensive workplace assessment.
+There are two types of workplace assessments: basic and extensive.

-The basic workplace assessment focuses on workplace settings.
-Particularly for employees with, for example, a computer workstation.
-The occupational and ergonomic aspects of the physical workplace and the working environment in combination with the job profile and capacity of the employee are assessed by an occupational expert with the aim of giving advice on possibilities to adjust the workplace to achieve optimal work posture.
+The basic workplace test is intended to help with workplace settings.
+This especially concerns employees who, for example, use a monitored workplace.
+The occupational health and ergonomic aspects of the workplace and the working environment are assessed by an occupational health expert, in combination with the employee’s job profile and work capacity, with the aim of advising on the possibilities of adapting the workplace to achieve an optimal work posture.

-An extensive workplace assessment involves several factors that require a thorough assessment and looks at a workplace in a broader and more specific way.
-You can think of these factors:
+An extensive workplace assessment involves a thorough examination of several factors and a broader and more specific look at the workplace.
+You can think of:

 - Posture and movement behaviour of the employee.